-The Secrets of Ohnita Harbor

-Book 1 of a 4 book series Woodhall Press

-By Patricia Crisafulli
+The Secrets of Ohnita Harbor 4 book series, Woodhall Press By Patricia Crisafulli

-NYT Bestselling Author
+New York Times Bestselling Author

 Fans of TV's Murder, She Wrote and who fondly remember the Nancy Drew mysteries will find a new home in Ohnita Harbor, New York-a small town with a long history and big intrigue of murder and mystery.

-The Ohnita Harbor mystery series brings this Great Lakes

-port city to life with three centuries of historic characters, quirky modern-day residents, and an engaging protagonist-librarian and authenticator Gabriela Domenici.
+The Ohnita Harbor mystery series brings this Great Lakes port city to life with three centuries of historic characters, quirky modern-day residents, and an engaging protagonist-librarian and authenticator Gabriela Domenici.